Issues

 Tennessee’s system is tilted toward insiders; working families deserve sustained relief, not gimmicks.

-We reward big corporations and special interests with incentives while working people pay some of the highest sales taxes—on groceries, no less.
+We reward big corporations and special interests with incentives while working people pay some of the highest sales taxes, on groceries, no less.
 That’s upside-down.
-I want real, ongoing relief: lower taxes on necessities, rein in cost drivers like housing and healthcare, and demand accountability for incentive deals so we stop subsidizing profits while families drown.

 • Housing Affordability

-If you can work here, you should be able to live here—housing policy must serve the whole community.
+If you can work here, you should be able to live here.
+Housing policy must serve the whole community.
 Property values aren’t the whole story.
-Schools, hospitals, and local businesses depend on a workforce—and those workers need housing.
+Schools, hospitals, and local businesses depend on a workforce, and those workers need housing.
 When we don’t build enough, we push costs into longer commutes, worse services, and bigger public burdens.
-I support smart density, protections for historic areas and green spaces, and policies and reforms that make home ownership an affordable reality for residents in District 33.

 • Health Care